 Dark Energy Expansion Graph

 Credit: NASA's Goddard Space Flight Center

 In the early 1990s, one thing was fairly certain about the expansion of the Universe.
 It might have enough energy density to stop its expansion and recollapse, it might have so little energy density that it would never stop expanding, but gravity was certain to slow the expansion as time went on.

 Granted, the slowing had not been observed, but, theoretically, the Universe had to slow.
 The Universe is full of matter and the attractive force of gravity pulls all matter together.
 Then came 1998 and observations of very distant supernovae that showed that, a long time ago, the Universe was actually expanding more slowly than it is today.
 So the expansion of the Universe has not been slowing due to gravity, as everyone thought, it has been accelerating.
 No one expected this, no one knew how to explain it.
 But something was causing it.

 Maybe it was a result of a long-discarded version of Einstein's theory of gravity, one that contained what was called a "cosmological constant."
 Maybe there was some strange kind of energy-fluid that filled space.
 Maybe there is something wrong with Einstein's theory of gravity and a new theory could include some kind of field that creates this cosmic acceleration.

-The Roman Space Telescope will conduct 3 different types of surveys in order to answer these questions.
-It will make an order of magnitude step forward in dark energy studies by combining these surveys and minimizing uncertainties in measurement techniques.
+The Roman Space Telescope will conduct different surveys in order to answer these questions.
+It will make an order of magnitude step forward in dark energy studies by combining these surveys and minimizing uncertainties in the measurement techniques.

 The High Latitude Spectroscopic Survey will measure accurate distances and positions of a very large number of galaxies.
 By measuring the changes in the distribution of galaxies, the evolution of dark energy over time can be determined.
 The High Latitude Survey will measure the growth of large structure of the universe, testing theory of Einstein's General Relativity.